 The only way to enjoy this pristine coastline is to book yourself into one of the all – inclusive resorts.
 We booked 3 nights at Iberostar Daiquiri resort and couldn’t really fault it.
 It was quite lovely.

 The room was standard, but clean and spacious with good AC.
-The food was excellent.
-The resort catered for everyone’s taste.
+The resort catered for everyone’s taste and the food was excellent.

 The kay of the Jardines del Rey archipelago